Digilent/Eclypse-Z7-HW/README.md

 ## Additional Notes

-For more information on the Eclypse Z7, visit it's [Eclypse Z7 Resource Center](https://reference.digilentinc.com/reference/programmable-logic/eclypse-z7/start) on the Digilent Wiki.
+For more information on the Eclypse Z7, visit its [Eclypse Z7 Resource Center](https://reference.digilentinc.com/reference/programmable-logic/eclypse-z7/start) on the Digilent Wiki.

-~~For more information on the Zmod ADC 1410, please visit us here [Zmod ADC Resource Center](https://reference.digilentinc.com/reference/zmod/zmodadc/start) on the Digilent Wiki.~~
+For more information on the Zmod ADC 1410, please visit us here [Zmod ADC Resource Center](https://reference.digilentinc.com/reference/zmod/zmodadc/start) on the Digilent Wiki.

-~~For more information on the Zmod DAC 1411, please visit us here [Zmod DAC Resource Center](https://reference.digilentinc.com/reference/zmod/zmoddac/start) on the Digilent Wiki.~~
+For more information on the Zmod DAC 1411, please visit us here [Zmod DAC Resource Center](https://reference.digilentinc.com/reference/zmod/zmoddac/start) on the Digilent Wiki.

-For more information on how our git and porject flow is set up please refer to [Eclypse Z7 Git Repositoies](https://reference.digilentinc.com/reference/programmable-logic/eclypse-z7/git).
+For more information on how our git and project flow is set up please refer to [Eclypse Z7 Git Repositories](https://reference.digilentinc.com/reference/programmable-logic/eclypse-z7/git).

 For more information on how this project is version controlled, refer to the [digilent-vivado-scripts repo](https://github.com/digilent/digilent-vivado-scripts).